 So he was a superb all round athlete, and a showman, shrewdly extracting individual payment from Management for his popular performances.
 He also reportedly met an English woman on the tour, and they wanted to marry, but the manager prevented it.

 At home he was a renowned tracker, having famously found some lost white children when all hope seemed gone, and was a well known and important figure in his community.
-(See the Wikipedia page dedicated to him).
+(See the Wikipedia page dedicated to him, with photos).
 His death was officially recorded in Australia in 1870, although there are conflicting reports on this.